-The inaugural State of ENACT NbS Goals Report sets the agenda necessary to address the three factors outlined above.
-The report emphasises the importance of NbS in alignment with UNEA 5/5 resolution on NbS and the IUCN Global Standard on NbS.
-This report reemphasises that NbS are not a substitute for emissions reductions, nor can they be implemented without full consent of affected Indigenous Peoples and local communities.
-Further, NbS must always simultaneously enhance biodiversity when they address climate change.
+The inaugural State of ENACT NbS Goals report sets the agenda necessary to address the three factors outlined above.
+The report emphasises the importance of NbS in alignment with UNEA 5/5 Resolution on NbS and the IUCN Global Standard for NbS.
+This report reemphasises that NbS are not a substitute for emissions reductions, nor can they be implemented without full consent of affected Indigenous peoples and Local communities (IPLCs).1 Further, NbS must always simultaneously enhance biodiversity when they address climate change.